ahmad2000mvc/Trends-MCP/README.md

 ### 1. Get a free API key

 Go to **[trendsmcp.ai](https://trendsmcp.ai)**, enter your email, and get your free key instantly.
-100 requests / month, no credit card required.
+100 requests / month and 20 a day, no credit card required.

 ### 2. Add to your AI client